"Detention's let out at 4:15. Trouble is, I'm nowhere near detention right now."

 Amusing Injuries: To Holger more than anyone else but Chaz has gotten in on the act too.

 Art Shift: The style shifts from Flash animation to still images to depict the chaos of the gym at the first day.
 The last two seconds of the intro also briefly shift into sketchy traditional animation.
+In crowd scenes, there are often nameless background characters that do not move or speak who seem to be drawn in a different style.
+When we see a close up on hands, they tend to be drawn in more detail as well.

 Asian and Nerdy: Lee is a rather downplayed version in that he gets good grades, but uses his brain more for his investigations and is almost nothing like a stereotypical nerd.